LeopoldWuhanZhou/LeopoldWuhanZhou.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn), [Peking University](https://www.pku.edu.cn).
-My major is Electronic Information Science and Technology and I am pursuing a double major in mathematics at [School of Mathematics](https://www.math.pku.edu.cn).
+I am a third-year undergraduate student at the [School of EECS](https://eecs.pku.edu.cn), [Peking University](https://www.pku.edu.cn).
+My major is Electronic Information Science and Technology and I am pursuing a double major in mathematics at the [School of Mathematics](https://www.math.pku.edu.cn).

 My current research interests are algebraic combinatorics.
 I'm also interested in mathematical physics, algebraic geometry and number theory .